 It’s because I believe that the creative power of our collective word and agreements causes things to be in reality.
 Quite simply, our collective agreement about what an 80-year old should look like, behave, and what they are capable of, makes it so.

-We have given every year of age a meaning or association that gives us our expectation of what a person of that year in age, should look like, how they behave, what they are capable of etc.
+We have given every age (number) a meaning or association that gives us our expectation of what a person of that age, should look like, how they behave, what they are capable of etc.